mattermost-community/mattermost-app-google-drive/README.md

 # Set up

-## Installation
+## Installation HTTP

-This plugin requires that your Mattermost workspace has the ``/apps install`` command enabled.

-To install, as a super admin user, run the command ``/apps install http GOOGLE_API_URL`` in any channel.
+To install, as a Mattermost system admin user, run the command ``/apps install http GOOGLE_API_URL`` in any channel.
 The ``/drive`` command should be available after the configuration has been successfully installed.

 The ``GOOGLE_API_URL`` should be replaced with the URL where the Google Drive API instance is running.
-Example: ``/apps install http https://mattermost-bussiness-dev.ancient.mx/manifest.json``
+Example: ``/apps install http https://myapp.com/manifest.json``

+## Installation Mattermost Cloud

+To install, as a Mattermost system admin user, run the command ``/apps install listed drive`` in any channel.
+The ``/drive`` command should be available after the configuration has been successfully installed.

 ## Create a Google Cloud Project